jnmclarty/WhitePaper/README.md

 ## Debt Repayment Process

-In order for the repayment status of any debt asset to be empirically evaluated on-chain, we define a repayment process in which repayments are facilitated by the Repayment Router contract and immutably recorded.
+In order for the repayment status of any debt to be empirically evaluated on-chain, we define a repayment process in which repayments are facilitated by the Repayment Router contract and immutably recorded.

 When a debtor wishes to make a repayment, they do the following: